MAKE YOUR OWN HEALTHY NON-DAIRY CREAMER

-I loved the taste of most non dairy creamers, like Coffee mate, but the corn syrup and partially hydrogenated oils (trans fats) they contain promote inflammation, the precursor to most diseases, like arthritis and cancer.
+I love the taste of most non dairy creamers, like Coffee mate, but the corn syrup and partially hydrogenated oils (trans fats) they contain promote inflammation, the precursor to most diseases like arthritis and cancer.

 Honey (or real maple syrup) is better for you than corn syrup or refined sugars.
 Both Coconut oil and Turmeric contain anti-inflammatory, anti-alzheimer’s properties, too!

 I was determined to find a way to make my own coffee creamer without bad ingredients and avoid the guilt as well as the inflammation.

 And I FOUND it – in my OWN KITCHEN!

 Ingredients (If you are allergic to any of these ingredients, omit them):

 Almond Milk, Coconut Milk, or Soy milk

 Spices as desired (I add Turmeric, Cinnamon, Ginger, Nutmeg, Cardamom, Cloves and a pinch of black pepper.
 All are beneficial for you!
 When I add them all it tastes like a pumpkin spice Latte!)

 1 Cup very hot Water (If the coconut oil is solid, use boiling water)

 1/2 Cup Coconut oil (if the coconut oil is solid, just look at the side of the blender to watch the water level rise to a cup and a half)